adithyarao3103/Schwinger-Model/readme.md

 By iteratively obtaining the gradients and setting the $\theta\text{s}$ for the theory, we obtain the ground state of the Schwinger Model.

+At present, I have implemented the simple gradient descent algorithm, stochastic  gradient descent, and Adam optimizer.

 > TODO #1: Quantify the error in the ground state energy and the angles.

 > TODO #2: Stopping condition for the gradient descent has been set to `max(gradient) < 1e-5`.
 Verify if this stopping condition is sufficient.